>

 What is a Hair Mask?

 Although hair masks have been around for a while, they have picked up like never before in recent times.
 And for all the right reasons!
 Delivering intense nourishment, masks penetrate your hair shaft and moisturise it from within.
-If you’ve been tallying hair mask vs hair conditioner, remember that masks are heavy, deeply hydrating hair care essentials.
+If you’ve been tallying hair mask vs hair conditioner, remember that masks are heavy, deeply hydrating haircare essentials.
 A hair mask is often used as a deep treatment that sits on your hair for 10 - 20 minutes before rinsing.
 This allows your length to fully absorb the product with its ingredients like oils, proteins, and vitamins, which penetrate deep into the hair shaft.
-If you wonder which is better, hair mask or conditioner, the answer lies in understanding their separate functions.
+If you wonder which is better, a hair mask or a conditioner, the answer lies in understanding their separate functions.

-Packed with oils, proteins, and vitamins, masks like the Color Extend Magnetics Deep Mask work wonders on color-treated or damaged hair, restoring softness and shine from root to tip.
+Packed with deeply nourishing ingredients, anti-frizz masks can work wonders on frizzy hair, restoring softness and shine from root to tip.
 So, if your hair craves more than just surface-level conditioning, a weekly hair mask is your non-negotiable for healthy, radiant hair.

 Hair Mask vs Conditioner: What’s the Real Difference?